All Episodes

 So what Obama will do is simply bail out California and all of the debt and all of the overspending, all of the problems will be absorbed by all of us in the other 50 states or other 49 states.

-This is this is my I have no doubt that this is what's going to happen.
+This is my, I have no doubt that this is what's going to happen.

-With Obama reaching out from Washington with his tentacles to be as involved in every facet of American life as he can be, and with nobody to stop him, and with California populated with majority Obama voters, you might say, okay, well, why would say a senator and uh members of Congress in your state willingly accept their share of the California?
+With Obama reaching out from Washington with his tentacles to be as involved in every facet of American life as he can be, and with nobody to stop him, and with California populated with majority Obama voters, you might say, okay, well, why would say a senator and members of Congress in your state willingly accept their share of the California debt?

 California is not going to be made to pay for this.